KeithCBrett/Python-Compiler/README.md

 ### Code Generator:
 - Write global register allocator so that we can actually assemble are programs.
-    - Instead of directly outputing vasm to file, hold in memory proper for more conversions.
     - Convert vasm to control flow graph.
     - Convert control flow graph into SSA (single static assignment) form.
         - Once vasm is converted to SSA, we can easily compute the set of live